-How to Obtain Part D (Enrollment)
+How to enroll in Part D

-Medicare Part D coverage can be obtained by enrolling in a stand-alone Prescription Drug Plan (PDP) or a Medicare Advantage plan with Part D coverage (MAPD).
+Consumers can get Medicare Part D coverage by enrolling in a standalone Prescription Drug Plan (PDP) or a Medicare Advantage (MA) plan with Part D coverage (MAPD).

-- Consumers enrolled in Original Medicare, with or without enrollment in a Medicare Supplement Plan, may enroll in a stand-alone PDP. - Consumers enrolled in a PFFS MA-only plan may be simultaneously enrolled in a stand-alone PDP. - Consumers enrolled in a non-PFFS MA-only plan or any MAPD plan will be disenrolled automatically from that plan upon enrollment in a stand-alone PDP.
+- Consumers enrolled in Original Medicare, with or without enrollment in a Medicare Supplement Plan, may enroll in a standalone PDP. - Consumers enrolled in a PFFS MA-only plan may be simultaneously enrolled in a standalone PDP. - Consumers enrolled in a non-PFFS MA-only plan or any MAPD plan will be disenrolled automatically from that plan upon enrollment in a standalone PDP.

-Prior to presenting a plan to and enrolling a consumer, conduct a thorough needs assessment to determine the consumer's current health care and prescription drug coverage.
-Explain to the consumer how their current coverage will be impacted by enrollment in a stand-alone PDP or MAPD.
+Before presenting a plan to and enrolling a consumer, complete a thorough needs assessment to determine the consumer's current health care and prescription drug coverage.
+Explain to the consumer how their current coverage will be impacted by enrollment in a standalone PDP or MAPD.
+CMS-required elements that must be covered with the consumer prior to beginning the enrollment process are covered in the Ethics and Compliance section.